sifaka-ai/sifaka/IMPROVEMENT_PLAN_PROGRESS.md

 4. **Removed Backward Compatibility**: As specified in the requirements, NO backward compatibility code is allowed.
 Original files must be deleted and all imports must be updated to use the new module structure directly.

-#### Pending Tasks
+#### Completed Tasks

-- **Update imports throughout the codebase**: Files that import from `sifaka.utils.config` need to be updated to import from the specific modules (e.g., `sifaka.utils.config.models`).
+- ✅ **Update imports throughout the codebase**: All files that imported from `sifaka.utils.config` have been updated to import from the specific modules (e.g., `sifaka.utils.config.models`).
-- **Implement remaining configuration classes**: Some specialized configuration classes from the original file still need to be implemented in the appropriate modules.
+- ✅ **Implement remaining configuration classes**: All specialized configuration classes from the original file have been implemented in the appropriate modules.
-- **Add tests**: Tests need to be updated or created to verify the functionality of the refactored configuration modules.
+- ✅ **Add tests**: Tests have been updated and new tests have been created to verify the functionality of the refactored configuration modules, including specialized configuration classes.

+#### Next Steps

+- Continue with refactoring large files in the codebase, with the next target being `sifaka/models/core.py`.
+- Ensure all tests are passing for the refactored modules.
+- Update documentation to reflect the new module structure.

 ### 1.2 Documentation Standardization